Betty-Kamau/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-The file 5-local_variables  has a script that lists all local variables and environment variables, and functions The file 6-create_local_variable has a script that creates a new local variable with name as BEST and value as School The file 7-create_global_variable has a script that creates a global variable with name as BEST and value as School
+The file 5-local_variables  has a script that lists all local variables and environment variables, and functions The file 6-create_local_variable has a script that creates a new local variable with name as BEST and value as School The file 7-create_global_variable has a script that creates a global variable with name as BEST and value as School The file 8-true_knowledge has a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line